 However, the crew still managed to ruin the experience: when I asked for a blanket, I wasn’t told straight away that they weren’t available (on this rather short) route, but was first mislead, then ignored and ultimately lied to.

-I managed to see a movie that I had heard of before: The truffle hunter with truly unique actor Nicolas Cage looking for his stolen pig.
+I managed to see a movie that I had heard of before: Pig with truly unique actor Nicolas Cage looking for his stolen pet.
 Subtitles were provided, something that KLM doesn’t bother to do, even while including Dutch movies in their selection.

 At Istanbul I received the bad news that my connecting flight would be delayed for over an hour, something that I had never experienced before on my way back home to Asia.